Official Name: Federal Republic of Germany

 Federal republic.
 The German democratic constitution emphasizes the protection of individual liberty and division of powers.

-- Executive: president (titular chief of state) Joachim Gauck, chancellor (executive head of government/prime minister) Angela Merkel
+Executive: President (titular chief of state) Frank Walter STEINMEIR (since March 2017), chancellor (executive head of government/prime minister) Angela MERKEL (Since November 2005)

 The legal system is a civil law system with indigenous concepts.
 Germany has not accepted compulsory International Court of Justice (ICJ) jurisdiction.
 (What does this mean?)